 Quick Release – Using a quick release mechanism to hold your wheels in place allows you to remove them easily without any tools.
 Simply release the lever and loosen it on the spindle by hand, to remove.
 Ideal for trail side repairs.
 We sometimes refer to “Anodised Quick Release”, this is simply the colouring process used on the lever.

-Kevlar Guard – an thin layer of Kevlar beneath the rubber tread to help prevent punctures.
+Kevlar Guard – A thin layer of Kevlar material beneath the rubber tread to help prevent punctures.

 Greenguard – Technology developed by world famous “Schwalbe” tyre brand, the “Greenguard” is a hard rubber compound that sits beneath the tread of the tyre to help prevent punctures, stopping items like glass, thorns and even drawing pins.
 Please note; this adds puncture protection but the tyres are not 100% puncture proof.

 Presta valve – Designed originally to help manufacturers produce thinner profile rims, the presta valve is common place on road bikes.
 Not only because of it’s narrow construction, but also it’s ability to accept high pressures.
 Most modern day pumps will work fine with a presta valve, but for older/cheaper pumps or air compressors/foot pumps you’ll need a small adaptor (usually available for a couple of pounds)

 Schrader valve – The same style valve as on a car.
 Simple to use, compatable with all pumps and compressors and will hold enough pressure for any bicycle tyre

 Backsweep – This is the angle at which the handlebars turn back towards you on the bike, with the stem as the centre point

 Rise – Measuring from the centre of the handlebar, to the highest point of the grips.
 “Riser” bars help give a more upright riding position, and also allows for some reach adjust by turning the bars back and forth.